 Dr Xiaoli Yang

-Xiaoli has been serving in Australian and overseas as a lecturer, pastor and mentor over the last twenty years.
-Her PhD offers a conversation between the Chinese soul-searching and the gospel of Jesus Christ through a unique contextual poetic lens.
+Xiaoli has been serving in Australia and overseas as a lecturer, pastor and mentor over the last twenty years.
+Her PhD offers a conversation between the Chinese soul-searching and the gospel of Jesus Christ through a unique contextual poetic lens (Leiden: Brill, 2018).
 She has published widely for both academic and general readers.
 She is also a spiritual director and serves on the Executive Committee of Australian Association of Mission Studies and the Editorial Board of Australian Journal of Mission Studies.